-If you’re packing a picnic lunch to take out with you, sandwich wraps are brilliant!
+If you’re packing a picnic lunch to take out with you, check out this post on zero waste food storage.
+Spoiler alert: sandwich wraps are brilliant!
 No more soggy, cling film wrapped sandwiches!
 We have both Keep Leaf and Planet Wise wraps, both of which fold around your sandwich and secure with velcro.
 They open up into a convenient plate so there’s no need for a disposable one.
 The two brands are different shapes but a similar size, both fitting one sandwich comfortably and two stacked on top of each other at a squish.

 Emma and her family try to avoid getting take away food in order to minimise their use of disposable containers and cutlery.
 “Eating in restaurants and cafes, and making our own breakfasts is working well for us.”

 For maximum flexibility, I recommend staying somewhere with access to a kitchen; airbnbs are my go to choice for families, but many hostels also have good kitchen facilities.
 We tend to make our own breakfast and I’ll often do a packed lunch (although not always), and then dinner can be had in or out.